Chater-Lea: Bicycle and component production

 of the chain, and rotated with it, and necessitated the use of a dry lubricant which did not perish the rubber.

 The company began production in a small workshop on Richmond Street, Clerkenwell, London EC1.
 Due to rapid growth the company moved through a succession of ever bigger premises within close proximity.
 This included spells on Great Sutton Street, a large premises at 114-120 Golden Lane London EC1 (a site that after they departed became brewery and is now home to building supplier Wickes) and again to a purpose-built five-story factory at 74-84 Banner Street, London EC1.
 This beautiful building still stands but now comprises luxury apartments for workers in the city.
 By the mid-1920s the company had once again outgrown their space and commissioned a large purpose-built factory in the developing new town of Letchworth Garden City.
 In 1928 the company fully relocated to New Icknield Way East, Letchworth, Hertfordshire.
 The factory sat on the same site and the now famous Tab Factory which produced over 200 Bombe machines for Alan Turing and the team at Bletchley Park, used in the cracking of the Enigma codes during WWII.

 Unfortunately, William had died in the previous year and did not get to see the new state of art factory completed.
 Sons John and Bernard managed the company from its Letchworth site until it was dissolved in the late 1980s.

 From the earliest years of founding Chater-Lea produced all the necessary fixings, components and frames required to build an entire bicycle.
 Chater-Lea's frame tubing and lugs were considered the very finest and utilized by custom bike builders across the globe from as early as 1900.
 Drive train components including pedals, crank arms, chain rings, freewheels and hubs were available, often at a significant price premium to lower quality components, until the 1960s.
 Production and circulation of their annual bicycle catalogues was eagerly anticipated event.
-The catalogues which contained detailed product specifications, technical drawings and photographs also included extensive prose extolling the virtues and joys of bicycle riding and the companies philosophy of exceptional quality, durability and its eternal focus on production using the finest materials and processes.
+The catalogues which contained detailed product specifications, technical drawings and photographs also included extensive prose extolling the virtues and joys of bicycle riding and the company's philosophy of exceptional quality, durability and its eternal focus on production using the finest materials and processes.

 The decline in the standing of Chater-Lea likely started by the late-1950s.
 Partly it could be blamed on the rise of the motor car.
 Ron Kitching who ran the largest bike distribution company in post-war Britain and wrote about the demise of the industry blames the decline on the Raleigh Bicycle Company.
 Raleigh by the late 1950s had established a near monopoly position which enabled them to force down supplier prices to such an extent that they could not remain in business.
 He illustrates the decline with reference to his Everything Cycling catalogues: in 1948 this featured over 120 British component companies but by 1988 only 13 remained.